GallSigler/obsidian-calendar-view/README.md

 ### Additional notes:
 1. This calendar view works (perhaps best) together with the Tasks plug-in---the calendar view would not display the emojis associated with the plug-in
-2. I recommend adding `dashboard.css` to the YAML header.
+2. I recommend adding TfTHacker's `dashboard.css` to the YAML header.
 Can be found here:

 ```
 https://github.com/TfTHacker/DashboardPlusPlus/blob/master/.obsidian/snippets/dashboard.css